ddnexus/pagy/docs/extras/arel.md

 ---
 # Arel Extra

 This extra adds a specialized pagination for collections from sql databases with `GROUP BY` clauses, by computing the total number of results with `COUNT(*) OVER ()`.

+!!! warning
-It was tested against MySQL (8.0.17) and Postgres (11.5).
+Tested against MySQL (8.0.17) and Postgres (11.5).
 Before using in a different database, make sure the sql `COUNT(*) OVER ()` performs a count of all the lines after the `GROUP BY` clause is applied.
+!!!

 ## Synopsis